phillwatson/one-stop/user-service/README.md

 The name of the XSRF cookie and header are, by default, `"XSRF-TOKEN"` and `"X-XSRF-TOKEN"`, respectively.
 These names can be overridden using the config properties;
 `"one-stop.auth.xsrf.cookie"` and `"one-stop.auth.xsrf.header"`.

+Some client-side frameworks will automatically include the XSRF header in requests when the cookie is present.
+For those that do not, the client must manually include the header in its requests.

 NOTE: As the XSRF cookie is verified when the auth tokens are refreshed, the cookie has the same expiry time as the refresh token; see `"one-stop.auth.refresh-token.expires-in"`